neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

     ![sliding windows](/assets/sliding_windows.png)

-- **Session windows**: <!--this section needs more clarity TO DO Neil / Carl-->Session windows have a dynamic size of the window length, depending on the inputs.
+- **Session windows**: Session windows have a dynamic size of the window length, depending on the inputs.
 A session window starts with an input, and expands itself if following input has been received within gap duration.
+For example, the session window can be set for 5 minutes with a gap duration of an additional 5 minutes.
 For static gap duration, a session window closes when there’s no input received within gap duration after receiving the latest input.
 Session window uses session_window function.
 See [Examples of aggregations with event-time window](#examples-of-aggregations-with-event-time-windows).

     ![session windows](/assets/session_windows.png)